brimdata/zed/zng/docs/zng-over-json.md

-electron apps to receive and understand ZNG and, with the help of client libraries like [zealot](https://github.com/brimsec/brim/tree/master/zealot), to be enabled with rich, structured ZNG types that are implemented on top of the basic javascript types.
+electron apps to receive and understand ZNG and, with the help of client libraries like [zealot](https://github.com/brimsec/brim/tree/master/zealot), to be enabled with rich, structured ZNG types that are implemented on top of the basic JavaScript types.

 In other words,
-because JSON objects do not have a deterministic column order nor does JSON in general have typing beyond the basics (i.e., strings, floating-point numbers, objects, arrays, and booleans), we decided to encode the ZNG data format with its embedded type model all in a layer above regular JSON.
+because JSON objects do not have a deterministic column order nor does JSON in general have typing beyond the basics (i.e., strings, floating point numbers, objects, arrays, and booleans), we decided to encode the ZNG data format with its embedded type model all in a layer above regular JSON.